Christianity Vs. Cults

 “If you even think about leaving, they threaten you with horrific consequences.”

 A good pastor or ministry leader will bless departing members who believe God is directing them someplace else.
 Therefore, leaving a particular church or group isn’t always a bad thing.
-I would avoid those that talk too much about God’s judgment and not enough about His mercy.
+I avoid those that talk too much about God’s judgment and not enough about His mercy.

 At the same time, a true minister of the gospel will speak the truth in love about the reality of hell.
 Jesus warned in Luke chapter 13 verses 3 and 5, “...unless you repent you will all likewise perish.”
 Just as there are consequences for breaking natural laws like gravity and the speed limit, there are consequences when we violate spiritual laws.
 It’s also worth pointing out Jesus didn’t beg or pressure the rich young ruler to follow Him after he walked away (Mark 10:17-27).
 The Lord gave us a free will and wants us to choose to love Him.